thao-ng11/fastfit/diaries/thao.md

 # Sept 15, 2022

 As a group we work to switch up the workout widget and the weight tracker, this allows the graph on the weight tracker to be in a more visually optimal position.
 I work on the Dashboard and Journal wireframes.
 The ghi and apis are set up for everyone to fill out their part.
 Sarah worked on the integrations markdown and data_model.
 Drew and Ryan are generating the FastFit logo with the AI.

+# Sept 16, 2022

+Ryan finished the logo, I styled the buttons in journal.
+Drew and Nat finished their wireframes.
+The group finished up all the markdown files and readme file.
+Ready for submission